dirkjanvw/MoGAAAP/workflow/report/merqury_plot.rst

 It is important to realise the type of WGS data used for the plot:

-- **HiFi**: These high-quality long reads are used for assembling the genome and should therefore show a "perfect" picture described above.
+- **HiFi**: These high-quality long-reads are used for assembling the genome and should therefore show a "perfect" picture described above.
 - **ONT**: As these long-reads are generally of lower quality than HiFi reads, ONT reads are generally only informative of a good quality genome when they